 Prince George's County has no Urban Core contexts.
-It has one Urban Center context, College Park.
+It has one Urban Center context, the University of Maryland, College Park.
 A majority of the county inside the Beltway, plus denser areas such as Beltsville, Bowie, Largo, Laurel, and New Carrollton, are designated Suburban Activity Center/Traditional Town Center contexts, and other areas are Suburban or Rural.